Search Field Guide

 Habitat

 Cold, clear streams and lakes; sometimes moderately warm waters and turbid waters.
-(FWP) Spawns over loose gravel beds in riffle areas.
+Spawns over loose gravel beds in riffle areas.

 Food Habits